What can be done with optical technology for the realization of a sustainable global environment?

 TOC measurement

-TOC (Total Organic Carbon) is the amount of total organic carbon and is considered to be one of the indicators of water pollution.
+TOC (Total Organic Carbon) is the amount of total organic carbon and is one of the indicators of water pollution.
 It is defined as the amount of carbon in organic matter present in water.

 Related product